getify/passkey-garden/README.md

 # Passkey Garden

-This is peaceful exploration of passkey branding and user experience (UX).
+This is a peaceful exploration of passkey branding and user experience (UX).

 [Visit the garden](https://passkey.garden) for more.